Annual Technical Report 2004 on Trademark Information Activities submitted by Slovakia (SCIT/ATR/TM/2004/SK)

 Classification symbols were checked by internal electronic classification system built in office registry software.

 Obligation for applicants to use pre-defined terms of the classification applied

 In accordance with the Act No.55/1997 amended by the Act No.577/2001 the applicant is obliged to indicate in the application the goods and services for which the trademark is filed, according to the International Classification (Nice Classification) accompanied with the appropriate number of this Classification.
 But there is no obligation for applicants to use pre- defined terms of the classification.

 Bibliographic data and processing for search purposes

 The WIPO Standard ST.60 is used for patent and utility model bibliographic data coding in all relevant outcomes or records.
 All bibliographic data are being processed in electronic database form.
-The fully searchable data are updated and made available to the public each 15 minutes in the Internet.
+The fully searchable data are updated and made available to the public daily in the Internet.